ansible-community/awx-operator-helm/README.md

 ### Building and Testing

 This chart is built using the Makefile in the [awx-operator repo](https://github.com/ansible/awx-operator).
-Clone the repo and run `make helm-chart`.
+Clone the repo and run `make helm-chart-generate`.
 This will create the awx-operator chart in the `charts/awx-operator` directory.
 In this process, the contents of the `.helm/starter` directory will be added to the chart.

-## Chart Publishing

-The chart is currently hosted on the gh-pages branch of the repo.
-During the release pipeline, the `index.yaml` stored in that branch is generated with helm chart entries from all valid tags.
-We are currently unable to use the `chart-releaser` pipeline due to the fact that the complete helm chart is not committed to the repo and is instead built during the release process.
-Therefore, the cr action is unable to compare against previous versions.

-Instead of CR, we use `helm repo index` to generate an index from all locally pulled chart versions.
-Since we build from scratch every time, the timestamps of all entries will be updated.
-This could be improved by using yq or something similar to detect which tags are already in the index.yaml file, and only merge in tags that are not present.

-Not using CR could be addressed in the future by keeping the chart built as a part of releases, as long as CR compares the chart to previous release packages rather than previous commits.
-If the latter is the case, then we would not have the necessary history for comparison.